AndreRudolph/impulsephp-doc/docs/server/components/components.md

 <code class="language-markup">&lt;counter initValue="42" /></code>
 </pre>

-For doing this, you need to provide a setter in the component class.
+For doing this, you need to provide a setter in the component class and set the initial value in the <span class="code-hint">afterCreate</span>
+method.

 <pre class="imp-code code-white language-php">
 <code class="language-php"><?php